mgsjarsat/Project-Phoenix-Console-Concept/README.md

 On-Die Unified Paging Pool (UPP)

-The primary core processor features 32GB of ultra-high-speed memory integrated directly onto the chip substrate via a massive 512-bit bus.The Benefit: Core operating system processes, engine microcode, and real-time open-world game assets are pinned directly to this on-chip pool.
+The primary core processor features 32GB of ultra-high-speed memory integrated directly onto the chip substrate via a massive 512-bit bus.

+The Benefit: Core operating system processes, engine microcode, and real-time open-world game assets are pinned directly to this on-chip pool.

 The Result: This completely eliminates the micro-stutter (hitching) common when streaming assets across traditional modular connections, ensuring a perfectly smooth display on standard consumer televisions regardless of the external upgrade modules attached.

 To prevent hardware scalpers and distributed AI startups from buying up consumer gaming inventory, the core firmware features hardcoded instruction filters.If data payloads contain matrix-multiplication kernels (GEMM) or tensor-training strings typical of LLM development, the hardware instantly throttles compute speeds to 1%.
 The modules remain highly affordable for gamers, but entirely economically unviable for AI server farms.